 A little background about myself today.
 I'm Adam Stetzer, and I hold a Ph.D. in Industrial Organizational Psychology from Purdue University (1996).
 Industrial and Organizational Psychology sits right at the intersection of Management and Psychology.
 Think of it as "Psychology at Work."
 As a discipline, we focus on topics such as worker satisfaction, motivation, productivity, turnover, job design, safety, and pretty much any other area where psychology or group dynamics intersect with business objectives.
 We are extremely analytical and are trained with the classical empirical methods of the social sciences.

 Over the years we grew Nucleus from the 3 of us to 250 employees.
 Our initial growth was all organic, with the later growth augmented by a merger and an acquisition (ultimately we were called LCG).
-But we always remained committed to our core mission to bring cutting-edge human resource strategies and technology tools to Fortune 100 customers.
+Through the years, we remained committed to our core mission to bring cutting-edge human resource strategies and technology tools to Fortune 100 customers.
 We resisted the urge to take on large capital investments, though they were easily available in the early days, because we wanted to build a company for the long-haul.
 We acquired customers such as General Electric, AT&T, SBC, Coca Cola, Pepsi, Chevron-Texaco, Nissan Motors, Ford - to name a few.
 Our web system evolved, as did our consulting and intervention strategy.
-Often times, companies knew what they needed to do, but they needed an outsider to coach them through it - much like a personal trainer helps you do things at the gym that you already know you need to do.
+Often times, companies knew what they needed to do, but they needed an outsider to coach them through it - much like a personal trainer helps you do things at the gym that you already know you need to do - but just won't.
 Additionally, our customers needed our system to help them stay organized.

 I was at the company for 11 years and my role was COO - Technology and Analytics, and owner.
+I also served as the CIO for the firm, overseeing a large technical staff.
 During this time, my understanding and appreciation for enterprise-level information technology strategies really came to maturity.
 I built a data center from scratch to host our ASP software that now has around 90 servers in it.
 As you can imagine, our Fortune 100 customers had high expectations.
 Our application performed to 99.9% uptime under strict SLAs.
 I became intimate with the industry-leading web and database architecture concepts as we managed extremely large data sets.
-We also managed thousands of data interfaces with our corporate customers, and over 30 million end-user hits per year.
+We also managed thousands of data interfaces with our corporate customers, and over 30 million end-user sessions per year.
 We managed sensitive health data, and completed SAS-70 and SOX audits.
 I opened satellite offices.
 And as the organization grew I was able to apply many of the concepts I had studied in my doctoral program in my own organization.
 My time at Nucleus was an extremely rewarding experience.
 I stepped down from my position as we sold the company to Hewitt Associates in 2008.